 The problem with meta-analysis is that a lot of scientific studies really are crap, and pushing a bunch of little piles of crap together just gives you one big pile of crap.
 For example, let's say you want to know whether moonlight-energized water cures headaches.
 You expose some water to moonlight, give little bottles of it to 20 of your friends, and say "Take this the next time you have a headache."
 You ask them to record the severity of their headache on a 10-point scale, drink the moonlight-energized water, then record the severity of their headache 30 minutes later.
 This study is crap-any reported improvement could be due to the placebo effect, or headaches naturally getting better with time, or moonlight-energized water curing dehydration just as well as regular water, or your friends lying because they knew you wanted to see improvement.
-If you include this crappy study in a meta-analysis, no amount of sophisticated statistical analysis is going to make its crappiness go away.
+If you include this crappy study in a big meta-analysis of the effects of moonlight-energized water on pain, no amount of sophisticated statistical analysis is going to make its crappiness go away.